tlevine/www.thomaslevine.com/content/!/socrata-metrics-api/index.md

 exactly how you do that, but it surely involves working for organization that is publishing the data.

-You can also get access if the portal administration makes its site metrics public.
-They can do this by talking to a support person from Socrata.
+You can also get access if a portal administrator makes the site metrics public.
+She can do this by talking to a support person from Socrata.

 Out of the 60 portals I know about, 12 currenly publish the analytics page openly.
 (I run [this script](https://github.com/tlevine/socrata-nominate/blob/master/has_analytics.sh) to check.)